-5. Place one hand on the Front Handle and the other hand around the Handle.
+- 5. Place one hand on the Side Handle and the other hand around the Main Handle. - 6.
+Press down on the Trigger.

-6. Press the upper part of the Trigger to start the tool.

-Note: Trigger will lock on.
-Press the lower part of the Trigger to turn the tool off.
+Note: Trigger does not lock.
+Keep pressure on the Trigger to keep running the tool.

 7. Push the tip forcibly down to begin striking material.